 Additionally, the act of implementing poisons for any purpose should only be done with the strictest controls in place and careful attention paid to laws for doing so.
 Using any chemical product in a manner that is inconsistent with its labeling is an offense.

-All information presented in this article is strictly for entertainment and informational purposes only and neither this website, its owners, operators or the author make any claims or guarantees regarding the contained information for any purpose.
+All information presented in this article is strictly for informational purposes only and neither this website, its owners, operators or the author make any claims or guarantees regarding the contained information for any purpose.
 Reader discretion is advised.

 Tools of the Trade

 The following is a list of poisons that have proven effective against mammalian life, including raccoons.